microsoft/react-native-windows-samples/docs/native-modules.md

 ) as Spec | null;
 ```

-> Note even through this file uses `TurboModuleRegistry`, NativeModules will still work with this JavaScript.
-The code is forward looking and will support NativeModules or TurboModules.
+> Note even through this file uses `TurboModuleRegistry`, Native Modules will still work with this JavaScript.
+The code is forward looking and will support Native Modules or TurboModules.

 <!--DOCUSAURUS_CODE_TABS-->